Raul125/ScpLockdown/README.md

     delay: 60
   - content: containment breach detected All remaining personnel are advised to proceed with standard evacuation protocols
     delay: 120
-  # Can the Scp-079 use/switch cameras while is in lockdown?
+  # Can the Scp-079 use/switch cameras while in lockdown?
   scp079_camera: true
   # the plugin should use hints or broadcasts?.
   use_hints: true